botpress/botpress-examples/motivation-bot/README.md

 })
 ```

 In this code, we use `Promise.mapSeries` to send ordered text messages with some delay between each.
-Then we finally send a message with some `quick_replies` added to ask to users which type of video they want to listen at.
+Also, we send a message at he end with some `quick_replies` added to ask to users which type of video they want to watch.

 **Note**: You can try it if you want to, it's supposed to be working.
-The only thing you have to do is to restart your bot by using again `bp start` in your terminal.
+The only thing you have to do before is to restart your bot by using again `bp start` in your terminal.
 Don't forget to save your changes before...

 ### 12. Basic answer